w3c/audiobooks/schema/README.md

 ## Structure

-The primary schema file `audiobooks.schema.json` also requires and several [component schemas](https://github.com/w3c/audiobooks/tree/master/schema) from the publication manifest repository (currently all the json files except `publication.schema.json`).
+The primary schema file `audiobooks.schema.json` also requires several [component schemas](https://github.com/w3c/audiobooks/tree/master/schema) from the publication manifest repository (currently all the json files except `publication.schema.json`).
 These schema files need to be downloaded and placed in the same directory.

-Only the primary schema file needs to be specified for validation, as the other files are automatically imported.
+Only the primary schema file needs to be specified for validation as the other files are automatically imported.

 ## Validators